DEADLINE: August 1, 2016

 Blotterature claims First North American Rights.
 All rights revert to the writer after publication, but we then ask that you acknowledge Blotterature upon future publication of the same piece/s.

-Blotterature‘s print and online issues accept work through blind submissions only.
-Any identifying information (THAT MEANS YOUR NAME, BUDDY) in the attached document, including in the doc name, will result in a rejection.
-We do this so we can relieve ourselves of any bias towards our writer friends (and their criticism).
+Blotterature’s print and online issues accept work through blind submissions only.
+Any identifying information including and specifically–your name–should not be present in the attached document or document name.
+This will result in an immediate rejection.
+We do this so we can relieve ourselves of any bias toward our writer friends.